-This gluten free caramel candy recipe makes soft and chewy, gluten free candy.
-You can wrap them individually to eat as candy or use them in cookies and other gluten free desserts.
-I made this recipe to use in my upcoming gluten free salted caramel cashew cookies.
-These caramels are so buttery sweet that they melt in your mouth.
-Enjoy!
+This recipe makes soft and chewy, gluten-free caramels.
+You can wrap them individually to eat as candy, or use them in baking such as Gluten Free Slated Caramel Cashew Cookies.
+They are so buttery that they melt in your mouth.

 A recipe for soft, chewy, gluten free caramel to eat plain or use in your favorite gluten free recipes.